adityakakarla/call-to-change/README.md

 ## Do You Support Other Gen AI Tools?

-Sadly, no. I built this tool as part of a hackathon and need to spend some time updating it.
+Unfortunately, no. I built this tool as part of a hackathon and need to spend some time updating it.
 Maybe in the future?